 the grounds bought previously near West Liberty School on Pioneer Avenue.

-that Professor Moore asked to be engineered and developed unit by unit.
-When
+Professor Moore asked to be engineered and developed unit by unit.
+The site was

 the park was completed, it was one of the finest in Allegheny County.
 It

-swimming pool, tennis courts, a playground and a nice picnic area with
+pool, tennis courts, a playground and a nice picnic area with fountains and plenty

 One of Professor Moore's suggestions

 that did not materialize was the building of a public high school in or near

 Brookline.
 "If the financial resources of the Board of Education warrant,"

 the Professor stressed, "then the erection of a high school in Brookline to

 serve the entire district is desirable.
 It is estimated that 600 boys and